rabirabirara/ohhi-solver/README.md

 ?- solve(4, [HERE: c(Color, Square), c(Color, Square), etc.], T).
 ```

+## Using the Picat script

+Picat is a multi-paradigm language; you can think of it as Prolog for general purpose programming.
+It includes
+imperative/functional features and is absolutely excellent as a logic/constraint/planning solver.
+You'll notice that
+the Picat program is much more concise and expressive.

+Picat programs can only be run with the Picat interpreter.
+To give a test case to the script, you have to enter
+in the board yourself, by editing the `board/1` function.
+Install the Picat language system, and then run the
+script with `picat picat-ohhi.pi`.
+You can do that, or run the Picat REPL and include the script with `cl(picat-ohhi)`.

 ## Statistics

-The `gprolog` implementation should solve a 12x12 board in a few dozen milliseconds, while the `swipl` implementation
+The `gprolog` implementation should solve a 12x12 board in a dozen milliseconds, while the `swipl` implementation
 takes several times as much time - around three seconds for a 12x12 board.

 I am unsure as to why this is.
 But one thing is for sure - all of the program execution time is sucked up by the one line
 mapping `no_3_cont` to the transposeed grid.
 I suspect it isn't actually the inferiority of the SWI implementation,
 but just a bug.

+The Picat solution doesn't have time measurements in the milliseconds, but we can use the GNU `time` utility to time
+all the solutions anyway - this makes more sense as `gprolog` can be compiled into an executable, while Picat files cannot.
+Picat takes a little less time than `gprolog`, but still takes time in the order of several milliseconds.

 Realistically, the bottleneck for bringing a puzzle from initial state to completion is not
 producing the solution with the solver - it's typing in the solution by hand!